rnc-archive/react-native-webgl/README.md

 The texture formats are provided in an extensible and loosely-coupled way via adding more "Loaders" to the project. *(as soon as they are linked, they will get discovered by RNWebGL via the RN bridge)*.

 This library comes with one built-in loader: the Image Loader.
-Other loaders that will come via libraries like `react-native-webgl-camera` and `react-native-webgl-video`.
+More loaders can come via libraries like `react-native-webgl-camera` and `react-native-webgl-video`.
 Feel free to implement your own.

 ##### Image Loader

 Format is `{ image }` where image have the same format as React Native [`<Image source` prop](https://facebook.github.io/react-native/docs/image.html#source).

-The library comes with only one built-in format: the Image Loader.

 ##### Shared config options